 Any product eligible for Subscribe and Save will have the option listed on the product page just above or just below the Buy Now button:

-While Amazon's business is an ever-expanding model, this is a thorough list of Amazon's retail offerings as of the end of 2019.
+While Amazon's business is an ever-expanding model, this is a thorough list of Amazon's retail offerings as of the mid-2020.
 We hope you've found something useful here; something you didn't know about Amazon yet.

 Thanks for reading!